alukart32/finance-account-vue/README.md

 # finance app

-That "example" is the base of vue app.
+That "vue-vuex-registration-login-example" is the base of vue app.

 Especially it's a frot side of financeapp.